 |Application for the MA Degree||latest 16 September 2016|

 *In some cases upon consultation with your supervisor it may be possible to extend your MA thesis deadline.
 In such cases you must apply to request an extension from the dean's office.
 Failure to formally extend the deadline will result failing the thesis, and requiring the student to repeat the thesis on a new topic.
 Applications for extension can be downloaded below.

-The following academic qualifications are required for admission to the specialized mono master's program in Political, Legal and Economic Philosophy PLEP:
+The following academic qualifications are required for admission to the specialized master’s degree program in Political, Legal and Economic Philosophy PLEP (mono):

-As regards a), if no evidence is provided of 60 ECTS credits in the branches of study of Political Sciences, Business Administration and Economics or Law, suitable courses at bachelor level relating to the branches of study of Political Sciences, Business Administration and Economics or Law to the value of 15 ECTS credits must be completed, by way of admission requirements which can be completed during the program of study, before the PLEP master level studies are completed.
-Attendance of the relevant courses is considered an admission requirement which can be completed during the program of study requirement and is credited on an extra-curricular basis.
-The associated credits will be listed separately in the diploma supplement.
+As regards a), if no evidence is provided of 60 ECTS credits in the branches of studies Political Sciences, Business Administration / Management and Economics or Law, suitable courses at bachelor’s level relating to the branches of studies of Political Sciences, Business Administration and Economics or Law to the value of 15 ECTS credits must be completed as admission requirements, which must be fulfilled in order to complete the master's degree program.
+The ECTS credits will be listed separately in the diploma supplement as extracurricular attainments.

-As regards b), c) and d), if no evidence is provided of 60 ECTS credits in the branch of study of Philosophy, the following four introductory courses will need to be completed, by way of admission requirements which can be completed during the program of study, during the first two semesters of study on an extra-curricular basis:
+As regards b), c) and d), if no evidence is provided of 60 ECTS credits in the branch of studies Philosophy, the following four introductory courses will need to be completed as admission requirements, which must be fulfilled during the first two semesters of study on an extra-curricular basis: